vldmrL/invest/README.md

 - all global banner settings.

 **Widget setting**
-- data to show in Tradingview widgets.<br>
+- data to show in Tradingview widgets.

 *All of these options are used globally across the site, please change them with care.*
+---
 **Edit Page** screen
 - general settings (breadcrumbs, widget in header, color theme restrictions)
 - page jsavascript (additional .js file to load on this page, inline javascript)